processone/docs.ejabberd.im/content/developer/ejabberd-api/simple-configuration.md

           - "!start"
     ```

+    !!! note
-    _Note: stop and start commands are disabled in that example as they are usually restricted to ejabberdctl command-line tool.
-They are consider too sensitive to be exposed through API._
+        The `stop` and `start` commands are disabled in that example as they are usually restricted to the [ejabberdctl](../../admin/guide/managing.md#ejabberdctl) command-line tool.
+They are considered too sensitive to be exposed through API.

 3. Now you can query the API, for example: